 L Leucine and Muscle Tissue

 L leucine is an essential amino acid, which means the body cannot manufacture it and it must be ingested through dietary protein.
 Along with other essential amino acids, leucine helps maintain muscle mass -- which has made leucine-containing supplements a favorite of bodybuilders and athletes.
 But, what do studies say?
-A human study shows no benefit while an animal study show leucine supplementation prevents muscle loss.
+Human studies show conflicting results while an animal study shows leucine supplementation prevents muscle loss.

 Am J Clin Nutrition.
 2015.
 A high whey protein-, leucine-, and vitamin D-enriched supplement preserves muscle mass during intentional weight loss in obese older adults: a double-blind randomized controlled trial.
 The objective was to examine the effect of a high whey protein-, leucine-, and vitamin D-enriched supplement on muscle mass preservation during intentional weight loss in obese older adults.
 A high whey protein-, leucine-, and vitamin D-enriched supplement compared with isocaloric control preserves appendicular muscle mass in obese older adults during a hypocaloric diet and resistance exercise program and might therefore reduce the risk of sarcopenia.

 muscle mass or strength in healthy elderly men.

 Am J Clin Nutr, 2009.
 From the Department of Human Movement Sciences, Nutrition and Toxicology Research Institute, Maastricht, Maastricht University, Maastricht, Netherlands; the Department of Clinical Chemistry, Maastricht University Medical Center, Maastricht, Netherlands; and the Rehabilitation and Health Centre, Virga Jesse Hospital, Hasselt, Belgium.
 Leucine was provided by Ajinomoto Co, Inc.